 Most of the aforementioned ‘keepers attended Camp Shutout as a youth goalkeeper, many for multiple years, and then worked hard to achieve their individual and team success.

-While coaching at UWM, Anderson coached his keeper, Grant Fernstrum, to national acclaim as Freshman All-American following the 2005 season.
-Matt Pyzdrowski, a 2009 Marquette graduate, is with Varbergs BoIS (Sweden’s Second Flight).
+While coaching at UWM, Anderson coached his keeper, Grant Fernstrum, to national acclaim as Grant became the first ever Horizon league athlete to win a national statistical category… lowest GAA after the 2005 season.
+Recently retired Matt Pyzdrowski, a 2009 Marquette graduate, was most recently with Varbergs BoIS (Sweden’s Second Flight).
 Anderson played collegiately at UW Parkside where he rewrote the record books.
 Until the 2000 college season he held or shared numerous national goalkeeping records including most shutouts in a season and most consecutive shutouts – thus the name – Camp Shutout.
 He achieved All American status, played in the Senior Bowl in Las Cruces, NM and played one season professionally with the Dayton Dynamo of the NPSL.